12 Best Beaches in Gloucester, MA

 Address: 119 Beach Street, Manchester-By-The-Sea, Massachusetts

-Set in a small, quiet cove, this tiny pristine beach is protected from big waves, which makes it a great spot to visit with children.
+Set in a small, quiet cove, this tiny pristine beach is protected from big waves, which makes it a great beach for families, especially those toting young children.
 A swim platform bobs quietly in the water, not far from shore, and there are restrooms on site and a lifeguard on duty during the summer.

 Downtown Rockport is close enough to walk to when you're in need of sustenance or shopping, but parking can be a challenge, especially on warm weekends.
 There's a private lot across Beach Street, which is worth a try, but aim to arrive early in peak season.